-Tirta Susilo (firstname.lastname@example.org) is the lab leader.
+Tirta Susilo (firstname.lastname@example.org) is the lab director.
 Tirta did a PhD in cognitive psychology at the Australian National University and was a postdoctoral associate in cognitive neuroscience at Dartmouth College.
-Tirta is interested in all aspects of face processing in health and disease.
+Tirta is interested in all aspects of face recognition and visual processing in health and disease.

-Lauren Bell (email@example.com) is an MSc thesis student working on prosopagnosia and face expression.
+Lauren Bell (email@example.com) is an MSc student working on face expression processing in prosopagnosia.
 Lauren has a BSc in psychology and biology and a BSc(Hons) in psychology.

 Anna Boggiss (firstname.lastname@example.org) is a research volunteer.
 Anna is a third-year BA student majoring in psychology.
-Anna is studying face processing using photo negatives.
+Anna is studying the role of the eye region in face processing.